L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Introduction

-where $d_1,\ldots,d_n$ are observed node degrees: $d_i=\sum_{j\neq i}A_{i,j}$.
+where $d_1,\ldots,d_n$ are observed node degrees: $d_i=\sum_{j\in[1:n]\backslash \{i\}}A_{i,j}$.

-The $\beta$-model is a simple, yet expressive tool for describing degree heterogeneity, a feature of paramount importance in many networks \citep{babai1980random, fienberg2012brief}. { Here we briefly describe two motivating data sets.
-First, \citep{elmer2020students} collected social networks between a group of Swiss students before and during COVID-19 lockdown.
-For privacy protection, they only released node degrees instead of adjacency matrix.
-The $\beta$-model can be fitted to this data while most other popular models which need adjacency matrix cannot be applied.
-The second example is a massive COVID-19 knowledge graph \citep{covid_kg}.
-It contains $n\approx 10^7$ non-isolated nodes with just $2.1\times 10^7$ million edges.
-The $\beta$-model shows its unique advantages of high speed and memory parsimony in handling this data.
-We will present detailed analyses of these data sets in Section \ref{section::data-examples}. }
+The $\beta$-model is a simple, yet expressive tool for describing degree heterogeneity \citep{babai1980random, fienberg2012brief}.
+Compared to other network models, it enjoys two attractive features.
+First, as is evident from \eqref{neg-log-likelihood::vanilla}, fitting a $\beta$ model requires only the knowledge of degrees, not the detailed adjacency matrix, allowing it to offer significant privacy protection \citep{fan2020asymptotic}.
+For example, \citet{elmer2020students} collected social network data from a group of Swiss students before and during COVID-19 lockdown.
+To protect privacy, they released only node degrees rather than the full adjacency matrix.
+The $\beta$-model is particularly suitable for analyzing this data set, while most other popular models that require the adjacency matrix cannot be applied.
+Second, it can scale up to very large and sparse networks.
+In Section \ref{section::data-examples}, we will analyze a massive COVID-19 knowledge graph \citep{covid_kg} that contains $n\approx 10^7$ non-isolated nodes with just $2.1\times 10^7$ edges, where our method demonstrates high speed and memory parsimony.